foreza/kb/readings/atomic-habits.md

 It's not long, and it's not boring.
 I'm really into it, and this way generates lots of content.
 And I can push my github commit streaks.
 What's bad about that?

+### Yo-yo affect - after achieving the goal, what next?

+After the runner finishes the marathon, they have 2 roads.
+They can keep training anyway.
+Maybe it became a lifestyle.
+Or... they just stop and fall out of peak condition.

+What's left to do?
+What stops me from reverting?

+I worked tirelessly to get a 6 pack.
+Yes, I succeeded.
+And then I gained back all that weight soon after.
+The goal was reached, but the lifestyle didn't stick.

+Setting goals can help you win the game - but the habits allow you to keep playing the game.
+I realize that now.

+Even though I lost the 6 pack, I've found a bit of a happy medium where I still exercise, I don't overeat, and I watch my salt/sugar/carb intake.
+This process has kept the weight off.

+### If you can't change a bad habit, you have a bad system.
+You'll fall to the level of your system.

+You fall to the level of your systems - you don't stay at the level that you attained the goal.

+It's an interesting thought, this one.
+I feel it's a little bit you, too.
+Ultimately, in the end, you have to take that first dive / enforce your own system.

+Personal examples here - me being a bit overweight all through my earlier years, through high school and even college.
+As long as I can remember, I see-sawed between losing weight, and not giving an arse.

+I was overall unhappy with the quality of life.
+Hard to date, hard to do anything physical, felt like a sweaty oaf all the time.

+I'd work out once in a blue moon, maybe go for a run.
+But nothing was consistent.

+I started working out properly back in 2016? and I don't think I went back since.
+I went with housemates and coworkers to the gym.
+We tried the same diets.
+The system in place was difficult and I remember completely taking u-turns on some days.
+The system itself was simple - eat a lot of protein, less carbs, alternate muscle groups and work out with a group constantly.

+The missing item was the group mentality, in my opinion.
+Long after that group has disbanded - it gave me the strength and the knowledge to go to the gym myself, work on myself, and keep myself relatively fit.

+To me, I was lucky to have other people keeping me accountable as part of the system.
+It's fair to say that there is some truth to this statement - I had a bad system earlier on.
+Sporadic visits to the gym wouldn't cause anything in the long term.
+Calorie cutting for merely 3 days wouldn't cause anything long term.

+### Habits are the atoms of your life - hence, "atomic habits".

+To dissect this a bit - our lives are comprised of habits.
+Small things like doing the dishes as soon as we're done eating, sleeping at a specific time all form a part of your life.

+This ties into the name of the book - atomic habits.
+Small little units that define you.

+## Chapter 2 Notes

+### Easy to repeat bad habits and hard to form new ones

+Once a habit is established, it sticks around.
+When we try to change a habit, we might do 2 things wrong
+- we change the wrong thing
+- we change it the wrong way

+3 layers of behavior change:
+- Outcomes: changing a result.
+Smoking?
+Stop smoking.
+Goals are set at this level.
+- Process: changing a habit or process.
+Cleaning your desk before starting work.
+Habits are at this level.
+- Identity: Changing beliefs.
+Your worldview, image, biases, assumptions.

+All these layers of change are useful.

+### Focus on what you want to become rather than the outcome

+We want to avoid outcome based habits.
+We want to build identity base habits.

+Do I want to stop smoking, or do I want to stop being known as a smoker?
+"I'm trying to quit" vs "I don't smoke".

+Most people don't consider identity change when they try to change.
+Behind every system of actions lies a system of beliefs.

+You can't truly change if you are not that sort of person.
+You can't change if your mind isn't really there and you don't identify as that.
+You need to change who you are before you can truly establish the habit you want.